phillycocoa/website/content/meeting-agenda.md

 [Twilio](http://www.twilio.com) continues to be a huge supporter of Philly CocoaHeads.
 Many members have used Twilio technology in projects to great effect.
 If you have any questions, our local rep is Brent Schooley <brent@twilio.com>.

 ## Presentations
-### Automating App Store Screenshots: Russ Shanahan <russshanahan@gmail.com>
-How you can use a single automated shell script to update your screenshots, re-frame them into device images on beautiful backdrops, add marketing text, and upload them to the App Store Connect.
-I’ll demonstrate how I delegate all the effort to my computer to refresh Happy Scale’s screenshots for 9 localizations and 7 screen sizes.

-### Show & Tell: Richard Boutwell